glennbechdevops/unleash-feature-management/README.md

 Go to the AWS Management Console (https://244530008913.signin.aws.amazon.com/console)

-* Enter your username - password and username will be given in class
-* Click on the "Sign In" button.
 * Once you are logged in, you will be directed to the AWS Management Console home page.
-* In the top left corner, you will see a navigation menu.
-Click on the "Services" button.
 * In the services menu, look for the "Cloud9" service.
 * Click on the Cloud9 service to open the Cloud9 dashboard.
 * You will now be able to see the list of environments that you have access to.